 Christine started her career in cosmetology at the age of 18 when she graduated cosmetology school and moved to Europe to work as a hairdresser.
 She joined Redken in 1991 working the Chicago market as a Redken District Sales Educator.
 Christine’s unique abilities and passion for the hairdressing community quickly propelled her through several positions including Manager, International Education (1993), Director, Redken Exchange (1995), Senior Director, Exchange, Shows, Events (1998) and AVP, Redken Education Worldwide (1999).
 Christine’s vision and strong strategic planning skills led her to be appointed to Senior VP, Redken and Pureology Education Worldwide – a position she held up until her current role as Senior VP of Education for PPD.

-In 2014, Salvatore transitioned from Geneva, Switzerland to Wella North America’s headquarters in Woodland Hills, California to lead the entire organization of professional educators, sales executives, marketers, researchers and support functions in the United States and Canada.
-In this role, he plans to continue to expand Wella North America’s mission to support the salon professional through leading product and service innovation, world-class education and impeccable customer service.
+Mauceri returned to the U.S. in 2014 as head of Wella North America, where he transitioned this critical business to explosive growth while evolving as an important industry influencer.
+He lead the organization through the Wella Company’s merger with Coty.
+He currently leads Coty Professional Beauty’s entire organization of professional educators, sales executives, marketers, researchers and support functions in the United States and Canada.
+In this role, he has extended Coty Professional’s mission to support the salons, stylists and nail technicians through leading product and service innovation, world-class education and impeccable customer service.

 Elisa Fischer serves as the TIGI® General Manager for the Americas.
 A dedicated advocate for hairdressers and proven innovator and leader in the professional salon industry, Elisa leads a passionate hairdresser-centric company, created by hairdressers, for hairdressers.
 Her mission is to continue to elevate the professional industry and help create a brighter future for aspiring hairdressers.